-I decided this year to create natural Christmas wreaths and the perfect place for it to hang in on our garden shed door.
+I decided this year to create natural Christmas wreaths and the perfect place for one is on our garden shed door.
 So I started looking for ideas and suddenly came across an adorable gingham ribbon pine cone swag that looked easy to craft.

 So, here are the steps on how to make a pine cone wreath.

 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.

 HOW TO MAKE A PINE CONE WREATH

 After planning to create a fir pine cone swag wreath, I thought I have plenty of medium pinecones and small pine cones since we live in Florida amongst many pine trees.
 So I sent my husband and little niece on a hunt.

 It didn't take long before they returned with a handful of cute pine cones.
 This is just the beginning of creating my first Christmas Pine Cone wreath for the garden shed.